Roger Léron Award

 The Roger Léron Award celebrates outstanding contributions to the development of sustainable energy at the EU, regional and local levels.
-The aim is to acknowledge persistency, positive attitude, a proactive approach and successful implementation of various projects within a very wide field of sustainable energy on a local and/or regional level in Europe.
+The aim is to acknowledge persistency, positive attitude, a proactive approach and successful implementation of various projects within a very wide field of sustainable energy on a local and regional level in Europe.
 Indeed, we believe that the regional and local levels of governance play a central role in energy and climate issues, through their competence in many policy areas (energy, transport, housing…), their proximity to citizens, their thorough knowledge of the territory, and their greater flexibility than national governments.
 Regional and local players’ contributions are notably helping reduce Europe’s dependence on foreign energy, ensure Europe’s security of energy supply and prevent further impact on our climate.
 The Award is named in memory of Roger Léron, a pioneer of regional energy development in Europe and one of FEDARENE’s founders who also served as its President for over a decade (1995-2007).
 Deeply rooted in local and regional development, he had a far-reaching vision for greater European sustainability.
-Founded in 2015, 2018 will already be the 4th edition of the Award.
+Founded in 2015, 2019 will already be the 5th edition of the Award.

 The Ceremony of the 3rd edition of the Roger Léron Award took place at the BIP, Brussels, on 5th December 2017.
 Three nominees were honoured: Felicia Ienculescu-Popovici, Wilfried Roos, and the winner, Ljubomir Majdandzic.